psycopg/psycopg/docs/usage.rst

 .. _NOTIFY: https://www.postgresql.org/docs/current/static/sql-notify.html

-Because of the way sessions interact with notifications (see |NOTIFY|_ documentation), you should keep the connection in `~connection.autocommit` mode if you wish to receive or send notifications in a timely manner.
+Because of the way sessions interact with notifications (see |NOTIFY|_ documentation), you should keep the connection in `~Connection.autocommit` mode if you wish to receive or send notifications in a timely manner.

-Notifications are received as instances of `~psycopg3.Notify`.
-If you are reserving a connection only to receive notifications, the simplest way is to consume the `~psycopg3.Connection.notifies` generator.
+Notifications are received as instances of `Notify`.
+If you are reserving a connection only to receive notifications, the simplest way is to consume the `Connection.notifies` generator.
 The generator can be stopped using ``close()``.
 The following example will print notifications and stop when one containing the ``stop`` message is received.

 .. code:: python